 "Le Mythe et la Mémoire : Les séquelles de la deuxième guerre mondiale en France à travers ses monuments nationaux."

 Once applicants have been certified as bona fide French majors, a committee composed of members of the French faculty of the Department of Modern Languages and Literatures will immediately begin the process of reviewing the application materials.
 Finalists will be notified by early November.
-They will then be interviewed by the members of the committee during the first weeks of November, and the name of the new McCormack-Reboussin scholar will be announced before the end of the fall 2013 semester.
+They will then be interviewed by the members of the committee during the last weeks of November, and the name of the new McCormack-Reboussin scholar will be announced before the end of the Fall 2015 semester.
 The following criteria will be used in the selection process: general academic achievement, excellence in French studies, the quality of the research project description submitted, the quality of the sample of analytical writing submitted, faculty assessment of the applicant's performance in French courses, the oral interviews of the finalists.

 Please contact the French Section Coordinator, Professor [[mxfauv, Maryse Fauvel]], or another member of the French faculty, if you have any general questions about the McCormack-Reboussin Scholarship in French.